pythia-project/pythia-core/docs/presentation.rst

    /task/hello.sh

 Finally, constraints related to the execution environment of the job are specified in the ``hello-world.task`` file.
 The job uses the ``busybox`` environment (which provides several stripped-down Unix tools including ``sh``) and the task filesystem is contained in the ``hello-world.sfs`` file.
-The execution time is limited to 60 seconds, the main memory to 32 Mo, the disk size to 50% and the lenght of the output to 1024 characters.
+The execution time is limited to 60 seconds, the main memory to 32 Mo, the disk size to 50% and the length of the output to 1024 characters.

 .. code-block:: json